iroco-co/iroco-ui/docs/src/pages/components/radio_button.md

 name | Name of the radio button group| 'myGroup' value| Value of each radio button | 'value' group | Shared value of radio button group.
-Can be bound to the external value | 'value' label | Optional value of the label.
-If not provided slot will be used | 'My option 1'
+Can be bound to the external value | 'value'
 ```